One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

-See section III.1 of \cite{silverman-1} for details.
-Two such Weierstrass equations are related through the change of variables $x=u^2x'$ and $y=u^3y'$, and two minimal Weierstrass equation through a $u\in O^{\times}$.
+See \cite[Section III.1]{silverman-1} for details.
+Two such Weierstrass equations are related through the change of variables $x=u^2x'$ and $y=u^3y'$, and two minimal Weierstrass equations through a $u\in \Oval^{\times}$.
 In this case the coefficients of $E'$ are given by $u^4A'=A$ and $u^6B'=B$.

-It follows that if the value group is a $Z$-group then such an equation is minimal if and only if $v(A)<4$ or $v(B)<6$.
-If further $v(A)$ is divisible by $4$ and $v(B)$ is divisible by $6$, then one has either $v(A)=0$ or $v(B)=0$ and the equation remains minimal in any finite extension of $K$.
+It follows from this discussion that if $K$ has residue field of characteristic not $2$ or $3$ and the value group is a $Z$-group then a minimal Weierstrass equation exists and can be found in the form \eqref{wei-sim}, and an equation of that form with $A,B\in \Oval$ is minimal if and only if $v(A)<4$ or $v(B)<6$.

-If $K$ has residue field of characteristic not $2$ or $3$ and value group $2$ and $3$ divisible then the discussion above also shows that a minimal Weierstrass equation exists and can be found of the form $y^2=x^3+Ax+B$, and a Weierstrass equation of that form with $A,B\in O$ is minimal if and only if $v(A)=0$ or $v(B)=0$.
+If $K$ has residue field of characteristic not $2$ or $3$ and the value group is $2$- and $3$-divisible, then the discussion above also shows that a minimal Weierstrass equation exists and can be found in the form \eqref{wei-sim} and a Weierstrass equation of that form with $A,B\in \Oval$ is minimal if and only if $v(A)=0$ or $v(B)=0$.

-If we have a valued field $K$ and an elliptic curve $E$ over $K$, we say $E$ has good, additive, split multiplicative or non-split multiplicative reduction if a minimal Weierstrass equation of $E$ does, so when we speak of the reduction type of an elliptic curve we assume a minimal Weierstrass equation for it exists.
+If we have a valued field $K$ and an elliptic curve $E$ over $K$, we say $E$ has good, additive, split multiplicative or non-split multiplicative reduction if a minimal Weierstrass equation of $E$ does, so when we speak of the reduction type of an elliptic curve by convention we assume a minimal Weierstrass equation for it exists.

 Similarly the notations $E_0$, $E_0^-$, $E_r$ and $E_r^-$ are understood to be relative to a minimal Weierstrass equation for $E$.